harikt/aurav2book/manuscript/di.md

 Passing dependencies when there are few objects is not a big deal.
 It will soon become harder when you have more objects and those objects have dependencies.
-A common solution is the dependency injection container.
+A common solution is using a dependency injection container.
 The container is a tool to simplify managing complex dependency injection situations.

 Aura.Di is a dependency injection container system with the following features: